sambarza/cc-vscode-debugpy/README.md

 ## How to use
 1. Install the plugin `Debug Server for VSCode` from the Plugins registry ([Tab Plugins](http://localhost:1865/admin/plugins))
-1. If you run the Cat using `docker compose`, expose the port `5678` by adding the following line to the `docker-compose.yml`:
+1. If using a Cat version earlier than 1.7, expose port 5678 by adding the following line to the docker-compose.yml file.
+Newer Cat releases already expose this port (ensure it's closed in production environments):
 ```yml
     ports:
       - ${CORE_PORT:-1865}:80